Hotmoka/hotmoka/tutorial/Takamaka.md

       // we get a reference to where io-takamaka-code-1.0.0.jar has been stored TransactionReference takamakaCode = node.getTakamakaCode();

-      // we get a reference to the manifest StorageReference manifest = node.getManifest();
+      // we get a reference to the gamete StorageReference gamete = initialized.gamete();

       // we get the signing algorithm to use for requests SignatureAlgorithm<NonInitialTransactionRequest<?>> signature